lukmanigor/insiderOneTask/README.md

 - Selecting browser for UI test is set on test level.
 This can be improved by parametrized TestNG .xml suite.
 - Timeouts had to be hardcoded in certain situation, this might've been handled better with fluent wait or explicit wait.
 - Some of the test data used for validation could've been abstracted further.
+- Screenshot names could've been parametrized with random id so every time they are taken they have a unique name.